bokiko/Nexus-CLI-Remove-Thread-Cap-and-Memory-Limits/README.md

 > **Automatically remove artificial thread caps and memory limits from Nexus CLI to unlock your CPU's full potential.**

 Nexus CLI artificially limits your CPU usage to 75% (or 8 threads max in older versions).
-This script removes those limits safely, allowing you to use **100% of your CPU cores** for maximum mining performance.
+This script removes those limits safely, allowing you to use **100% of your CPU cores** for maximum mining performance. you can join the nexus project by clicking [this link](https://quest.nexus.xyz/loyalty?referral_code=27YNOHL9)

 ---